suganyamuralikarthik/Python-Data-Structures-and-Conditional-Statements/README.md

 print("Intersection:", set1.intersection(set2))
 Output
 Union: {1, 2, 3, 5, 7, 8, 9, 10}
 Intersection: {3, 5}

-Sets do not support indexing because they are unordered collections.
+Sets do not support indexing because they are unordered.

 🔀 Conditional Statements

-Conditional statements are used to make decisions based on a given condition.
+Conditional statements are used to make decisions based on conditions.

 Performance Category Program
 score = int(input("Enter your score (0 to 10): "))